wavemaker/docs/learn/app-development/app-security/openid-auth.md

 - **Role Attribute**: This field allows you to assign the required role.

 **Database**: If you select **Database** then authentication is performed using Open Id and authorization content is retrieved from the database.
-This allows you to use username and password credentials from Open
-Id while retrieving role content from a separate database.
-For role configuration using database [see here](/learn/app-development/app-security/authorization/#user-onboarding).
+This allows you to use username and password credentials from Open ID while retrieving role content from a separate database.
+For role configuration using database [see here](https://docs.wavemaker.com/learn/app-development/app-security/authorization/#useronboarding).